You must ensure you understand the nature of the subject you are considering, especially if it is new to you.

 - Language courses vary considerably, from those concerned largely with literature to those which concentrate on translation, culture and contemporary area studies.

 - Psychology is another subject which can vary depending on whether the course focuses on the social or the scientific end of the subject.

 You must be interested in the subject.

-- You will spend a large proportion of three to six years immersed in the subject and that will be hard work if you find it boring.
+- You will spend a large proportion of three to six years immersed in the subject and it will be hard work if you find the subject a bit boring.

 - You will probably be more motivated and perform better if you are excited about your subject.

 - You are also likely to perform better if you have an aptitude for the subject.
 A course may be really interesting and lead to a guaranteed high-flying career but if you are no good at it you may end up performing badly or even failing altogether.

 Do you have some aptitude for the subject?

 - There are some tests you can do to help you identify subjects you are likely to be good at.

 A good place to start is by looking at your current studies.